Summer CAMP 2020 Frequently Asked Questions

 How do I register my child for camp?

-After consulting the camp pricing list and the master schedule, families should complete the secure online registration form and submit.
+After consulting the Master Schedule, families should complete the secure online registration form and submit.
 You'll receive an automatic response from the registration system, and we'll also send a receipt and personalized confirmation after we have processed your payment & registration!

 Will I receive confirmation of my child's spot in camp?

 Yes.
 Families who register online will receive an immediate email confirmation.
-We will also send all families a personalized confirmation, with a receipt, once we have processed your registration and payment.
-Add "info@ForefrontArts.com" and "Register@ForefrontArts.com" to your email address book to ensure you receive your confirmation email and info about camp.
+Our registration team will also send all families a personalized confirmation, with a receipt, once we have processed your registration and payment.
+Add "info@ForefrontArts.com" and "Register@ForefrontArts.com" to your email address book to ensure you receive your confirmation email and info about camp!

 Do you accept special needs campers?

 We will make every possible effort to provide reasonable accommodations for the safety and enjoyment of ALL children.
 Parents of children with Behavioral Challenges (including ADHD, Autism Spectrum, and Sensory Sensitivities) should contact us to discuss reasonable accommodations before registering for a camp.
 Our Production Camps require a certain amount of focus & self control and may not be a good fit for every child.
 If we feel we cannot serve your child well we will refer you to another drama program with more experience serving other student populations, such as www.ShenanigansImprov.com.